What is a healthy home?

 What makes a home healthy depends on where it’s located.

-Creating healthy homes is about much more than just an individual’s residence.
+Creating a healthy home environment is about much more than just an individual’s residence.
 It’s also about developing policies, building codes, housing designs, HVAC standards, and other policies that are mindful of human health.
 To ensure better environments indoors, building healthy homes must involve developers, residents, landlords, as well as the government subsidizing best practices and providing tax credits to those who take steps to create healthier living environments.

 Jonathan I. Levy ScD is a professor of Environmental Health at Boston University School of Public Health whose research centers on urban environmental exposure and health risk modeling.
 He also co-directs the Center for Research on Environmental and Social Stressors in Housing Across the Life Course (CRESSH), which aims to connect environmental epidemiology, exposure science, and health disparities modeling with a focus on the indoor environment and community-engaged research.